TheGP/untidetect-tools/README.md

 * Article [How to bypass “slider CAPTCHA” with JS and Puppeteer](https://filipvitas.medium.com/how-to-bypass-slider-captcha-with-js-and-puppeteer-cd5e28105e3c)
 * Library of [research papers and presentations for counter-detection and web privacy](https://github.com/prescience-data/dark-knowledge)
+* CPU fingerprinting gives a model of the CPU with [60% accuracy](https://github.com/CISPA/browser-cpu-fingerprinting)

 # Antidetection ideas